aditya-karampudi/yolov2-detection/README.md

-# yolov2 for custom object detection
+# Yolov2 for custom object detection

 This repo consists of steps needed for installing YOLOV2 on linux/windows and training for custom object detection.

-## Installing YoloV2 and training Custom images for object detection
+## Installing Yolo in Linux
 The procedure for executing darknet in linux and windows is almost identical except the installation.

 First I will provide the guidance for installation of darknet in both OS and then I will dive into execution part.